ncatlab/nlab-content/pages/2/0/1/9/19102/content.md

 ## Idea

 The [[standard model of particle physics]] has the curious property that its content of [[fermions]] appears in three sets of particles that share all properties except that their [[rest mass]] increases drastically from one set to the next.
-These are called the three "generations" "families" of fermionic particles.
+These are called the three "generations" or "families" of fermionic particles.

 [[!include flavors of fundamental particles -- table]]